Edith González: 1964–1981: Childhood and child actress

-She made her film debut in 1974 on the television film Canción de Navidad.
+She made her film debut in 1974 in the television film Canción de Navidad.
 Following this, some of her early films included El rey de los gorilas (1977), Alucarda, la hija de las tinieblas (1977), Cyclone (1978), Guyana: Crime of the Century (1979), Fabricantes de pánico (1980) and Cosa fácil (1982).

-González would continued working in multiple telenovelas produced by Televisa.
-At the age of 15, she had her first important paper on television participating on the telenovela Los ricos también lloran of 1979 sharing credits with Verónica Castro and Rogelio Guerra, and in which she also met and acted along Christian Bach with whom she had a longtime friendship until Bach's death.
+González would continue working in multiple telenovelas produced by Televisa.
+At the age of 15, she had her first important role in television participating on the telenovela Los ricos también lloran of 1979 sharing credits with Verónica Castro and Rogelio Guerra, and in which she also met and acted along Christian Bach with whom she had a longtime friendship until Bach's death.
 As a teenager, her works in telenovelas included Ambición (1980), Soledad (1980), in which she shared credits with Libertad Lamarque and El hogar que yo robé (1981), in which she shared credits with Angélica María.